-- Students achieving a term GPA of 2.7 or lower during any academic term will be placed on academic probation. - Students who do not achieve the graduation GPA of 3.0 or higher after the completion of 6 credits will be academically dismissed. - Students who fail a course have the opportunity to re-take that course one time.
+- Students with a cumulative GPA of 2.0 of lower will be academically dismissed. - Students who do not achieve the graduation GPA of 3.0 or higher after the completion of 20 credits will be academically dismissed. - Students who fail a course have the opportunity to re-take that course one time.
 Subsequent failure of that course or failure of a second course will result in academic dismissal.